yezyilomo/dictfier/README.md

 **What if we want to use object field on a custom field to do some computations?.**

-Well there is a way to do that too, **dictfier** API provides **useobj** hook which is used to hook/pull the object on a current query node.
-To use the current object, just define a fuction which accept one argument(which is an object) and do your computations on that function then return the result, call **useobj** and pass that defined fuction to it.
+Well there is a way to do that too, **dictfier** API provides **useobj** hook which is used to hook or pull the object on a current query node.
+To use the current object, just define a fuction which accept single argument(which is an object) and perform your computations on such function and then return a result, call **useobj** and pass that defined fuction to it.

 Let's say we want to calculate age of a student in terms of months from a student object with age field in terms of years.
 Here is how we would do this by using **useobj** hook.